Makispear/Note-Taker/README.md

 * Add a note and save
 * Delete a note

-# How to use
+## How to use
 - To start adding a note, press the plus sign on the top right corner of the page
 - Enter a title that is not longer than 28 characters
 - Enter the note in the text area
 - Once you've filled in the title and text, a save icon will appear.
 Press it to save it to your notes database
-- never worry about it again! 🙂
+- Never worry about it again! 🙂

 ## Visuals
 ![Home page](public/assets/img/homePage.jpg?raw=true "Home page")